Print Friendly

 Possession

 In K’iche’ nominal possession markers are prefixed on the possessed person/object.
 Different sets of prefixes are used with consonant-initial nouns and with vowel-initial nouns.
 The exception is formal address, in which the post-nominal particles la (sing.) or alaq (plural) are used instead of prefixes.
-See the examples on the table below.
+See the examples in the table below:

 Before a consonant